DogToken/DogToken/README.md

 - 👋 Hi, I’m @DogToken 🐶 👀 I’m interested in cryptocurrency! 💰
 - 🌱 I’m currently learning alot, but i'm mainly sleeping. 💤
 - 💞️ I’m looking to collaborate on Smart Chain Solutions 🦴
-- 📫 You can reach me here by leaving a message, or you can contact me on twitter. 💬
+- 📫 You can reach me here by leaving a message, or you can contact me on discord. 💬